 it’s not a good idea to use it for validation (for reasons mentioned at top.

-More details at the documentation).
+More details at the Parallel DataFlow Tutorial and the documentation).

 Alternatively, you can use parallel mapper like this: